snowplow-archive/snowplow.github.com/_posts/2015-09-16-schema-guru-0.4.0-released.md

 * If it lacks `properties` but contains `patternProperties` it will be resulted in `VARCHAR(4096)`
 * If it lacks `properties` but `additionalProperties` is set to `false` the object will be silently ignored

-Schema Guru is also now aware of nullable parent objects: if a child key is listed in the `required` property, but the containing object is *not* required, then these keys will *not* have a `NOT NULL` contstraint in their DDL.
+Schema Guru is also now aware of nullable parent objects: if a child key is listed in the `required` property, but the containing object is *not* required, then these keys will *not* have a `NOT NULL` constraint in their DDL.

 <h2 id="minor">6.
 Minor changes</h2>

 There are some minor changes introduced in this release:

-* Schema Guru now throws an exception if you try to use `--with-json-paths` and `--split-product-types` together, because there is no support for split product types in our JSON Path generation code yet
+* Schema Guru now throws an exception if you try to use `--with-json-paths` and `--split-product-types` together, because there is no support for split product types in our JSON Path generation code yet ([issue #xx] [issue-xx])
-* The `--size` option for the `ddl` subcommand, used to declare default `VARCHAR` size, has been renamed to `--varchar-size`
+* The `--size` option for the `ddl` subcommand, used to declare default `VARCHAR` size, has been renamed to `--varchar-size` ([issue #xx] [issue-xx])

 <h2 id="bugs">7.
 Bug fixes</h2>